 “For a year I have been waiting for the time with silence and patience.
 The time has come for me to speak.”

-Under the influence of the dynamic, inspiring and attractive personality of Subhas Bose, the Azad Hind Fauj got a new purpose and goal.
+Under the influence of the dynamic, inspiring, and attractive personality of Subhas Bose, the Azad Hind Fauj got a new purpose and goal.
 There was a new spirit in it.
-“Chalo to Delhi”, “Journey to the Red Fort of Delhi”, became a new slogan.
+“Chalo to Delhi”, and “Journey to the Red Fort of Delhi”, became new slogans.
 Subhash Chandra Bose said in a radio broadcast while addressing the countrymen:

 “Do not forget that the greatest curse for man is to be a slave.
 Do not forget that the greatest crime is to compromise with injustice and abuse.
 Remember this unshakable rule that to gain something, you have to lose something.
 And remember That the greatest virtue is to fight the fight against inequality, no matter what the cost.

-Everything in this mortal world will perish, but ideals and dreams never die, a person may die for an idea, but after his death that thought will manifest itself in hundred and fifty forms”.
+Everything in this mortal world will perish, but ideals and dreams never die, a person may die for an idea, but after his death, that thought will manifest itself in a hundred and fifty forms”.

 The declaration was as follows: – “It will be the duty of the Provisional Government to drive out the British people and their friends from the land of India.
 Taking the confidence of the Indian people, it will be the second duty to form a permanent government according to their wishes.”

 Netaji himself inspected the entire Azad Hind Fauj and called upon all Indians to assemble.
 The independent leadership was handled by Netaji himself.
-Order and education was done in Hindustani language.
+Order and education were done in the Hindustani language.
 The recruits were recruited into the Azad Hind Fauj by giving 6 months of tanning.
 The National Anthem of Azad Hind Fauj was a poem by Tagore.
 The tricolor flag of Congress was their flag.
-The names of three brigades were – Subhash Brigade, Gandhi Brigade and Nehru Brigade.
+The names of the three brigades were – Subhash Brigade, Gandhi Brigade, and Nehru Brigade.

 Campaign of Conquest of India